microsoft/sqlmlutils/Python/README.md

 drop_sproc                      # Drop a stored procedure from the SQL database execute_sproc                   # Execute a stored procedure in the SQL database

-install_package                 # Install a Python package on the SQL database remove_package                  # Remove a Python package from the SQL database list                            # Enumerate packages that are installed on the SQL database get_packages_by_user            # Enumerate external libraries installed by specific user in specific scope
+install                         # Install a Python package on the SQL database remove                          # Remove a Python package from the SQL database list                            # Enumerate packages that are installed on the SQL database _get_packages_by_user           # Enumerate external libraries installed by specific user in specific scope
 ```

 # Examples